hd9/aspnet-microservices/README.md

   published on [this project's package repo](https://github.com/hd9/aspnet-microservices/packages/251630)

 # Running the services
-Let's quickly review how to run the services.

-## Running with Docker compose
 The most straight forward way to run the application is by using [Docker Compose](https://docs.docker.com/compose/).
 Docker Compose is a tool that can be used to define and run